 Highly Cited Authors in Materials Science" and most "Highly Cited Researchers" issued by the Institute of Scientific Information’s Science Citation Index: "250 preeminent individual researchers in each of 21 subject categories who have demonstrated great influence in their field as measured by citations to their work."

-2003: Department of Electrical and Computer Engineering: Award for Teaching Innovation
+2003: The UVA Department of Electrical and Computer Engineering Award for Teaching Innovation

-2004: University of Virginia: "All University Teaching Award"
+2004: The University of Virginia "All University Teaching Award"

-2009: Recipient of the IEEE Undergraduate Teaching Medal "for providing opportunities to both undergraduate and pre-college
+2009: The IEEE Undergraduate Teaching Medal "for providing opportunities to both undergraduate and pre-college

 students for discovery through both laboratory projects and virtual